JuliaFunctional/TypeClasses.jl/README.md

 With Functors, specifically with Monads, we have exactly the setting where we may dispatch on `eltype` to define different semantics.
 They key reason is that there are a couple of Monads where you cannot inspect the concrete elements, for instance `Callable` where the element is hidden behind an arbitrary function.
 Hence you may not be able to implement a function for `Callable{Any}` in a sensible way, while it actually is well-defined for `Callable{Callable}`.
 That is not Julia.

 Another example is the typeclass `neutral`.
 It turns out you can define `neutral` for each `Applicative` which ElementType itself implements `neutral`.
 It is really tempting to define the generic implementation for Applicatives, dispatching on `eltype`...
 Instead we provide specific applicative versions `neutral_applicative` and `combine_applicative` which assume the elements comply to the `Neutral` and `Semigroup` interface respectively.
-Similar for `absorbing` and `orelse`.
+Similar for `orelse`.

 As we cannot safely dispatch on `eltype`, the Julia way is to just assume your ElementType has the characteristics needed for your function, i.e. use duck-typing instead of dispatch.
 Naturally, this will work for all containers with the right elements.
 And in case the elements do not implement the required interfaces, it will fail with a well self-explaining `MethodError`.
 This you can then debug which will bring you directly to the place where you can inspect the elements in detail.